Skip to main content

 Common Questions

-You can take Vitamin D3 without K2, but it is not the best plan when doses go above about 2,000 IU per day.
+You can take vitamin D3 without K2, but it is not the best plan when doses go above about 2,000 IU per day.
 K2 helps direct the extra calcium your gut absorbs into bone instead of artery walls.
-Pairing them is the safer long-term play.
+Pairing them is the safer long-term approach.

-In Philadelphia summers, 15 to 20 minutes of midday sun on bare arms a few times per week can give you a meaningful Vitamin D boost.
-It is rarely enough to fully maintain optimal levels year-round, especially for people who tan poorly, work indoors, or use sunscreen.
+In Philadelphia summers, 15 to 20 minutes of midday sun on bare arms a few times per week can give you a meaningful vitamin D boost.
+It is rarely enough to fully maintain optimal levels year-round, particularly for people who tan poorly, work indoors, or use sunscreen.

 Vitamin D3 (cholecalciferol) is the form your body actually makes from sunlight, and the form that raises blood levels best.
 Vitamin D2 (ergocalciferol) is a plant-derived form, often prescribed at very high weekly doses, but less effective per IU.
 Most experts now favor D3.